-Many a landscape photographer will be drawn to water and Buscott Park does not disappoint.
+Many a landscape photographer will be drawn to water and Buscot Park does not disappoint.

-In the “Swinging Garden”, we will find Egyptian sculptures with a faux pyramid and a sundial on the far end.
-There is an abundance of photography potential here in Buscott Park.
+In the “Swinging Garden” we will find Egyptian sculptures with a faux pyramid and a sundial on the far end.
+There is an abundance of photography potential here in Buscot Park.

 Throughout the gardens we will be offered numerous varieties of flowers in superb designs of repeating shapes and patterns.
 Water is the thing at Buscot Park and with the privacy that we have been granted we can look forward to a wonderful day of photography.